Satmar

-After Joel Teitelbaum's death in 1979, he was succeeded by his nephew, Moshe Teitelbaum.
-Since the latter's death in 2006, the dynasty is split between Moshe's two sons, Aaron and Zalman Leib, with each holding dominion over separate communities and institutions.
+Following the death of Joel Teitelbaum in 1979, he was succeeded by his nephew, Moshe Teitelbaum.
+Since Moshe's death in 2006, the dynasty has been divided between his two sons, Aaron and Zalman Leib, each leading separate communities and institutions.

+According to the research of Marcin Wodziński, around 2016, the group consisted of 26,078 households, making up 20.2% of the world Hasidic population and being the largest Hasidic group in the world.

 History

 Transylvania

 Chananya Yom Tov Lipa Teitelbaum was the Grand Rebbe of the Sighet Hasidic dynasty.
 He died in 1904, and was succeeded by his oldest son, Chaim Tzvi Teitelbaum.

 A few Sighet Hasidim preferred his second son, Joel, as their leader.
 Joel Teitelbaum left the town of Máramarossziget, and, on 8 September 1905, he settled in Szatmárnémeti (in Yiddish: Satmar).
 His Sighet supporters followed him, and he began to attract a following.
 Hungarian journalist Dezső Schön, who researched the Teitelbaum rabbis in the 1930s, wrote that Teitelbaum started referring to himself as the "Rebbe of Satmar" at that time.

 Teitelbaum's power base grew with the years.
 In 1911, he received his first rabbinical post as chief rabbi of Ilosva.
 In 1921, the northeastern regions of Hungary were ceded to Czechoslovakia and Romania, under the terms of the Treaty of Trianon.
-This areas was densely populated with a segment of Orthodox Jewry known as Unterlander Jews.
+This area was densely populated with a segment of Orthodox Jewry known as Unterlander Jews.
 Many Sziget Hasidim, unable to regularly visit Chaim Tzvi's court, turned to Joel Teitelbaum instead.

 In 1925, Teitelbaum was appointed chief rabbi of Carei (Nagykároly).
 On 21 January 1926, Chaim Tzvi died unexpectedly, leaving his twelve-year-old son Yekusiel Yehuda to succeed him.
-Their mother emphasized Joel as successor, her grandson being too young for the position, and Joel returned to Szhiget.
+Their mother emphasized Joel as successor, her grandson being too young for the position, and Joel returned to Sziget.
 However, Chaim Tzvi's followers would only accept Joel as a trustee-leader until Yekusiel became old enough.
 Although Teitelbaum was highly regarded, he was not well-liked there.
 Under these conditions, Teitelbaum would have become the dynasty's head in all but name, which was nevertheless unacceptable for him and his mother, and they left Sziget again.
 In 1928, Teitelbaum was elected as chief rabbi of Szatmárnémeti itself.
 The appointment resulted in bitter strife within the Jewish community, and he only accepted the post in 1934.

-Teitelbaum rose to become a prominent figure in ultra-Orthodox circles, leading an uncompromisingly conservative line against modernization.
+Teitelbaum rose to become a prominent figure in strictly Orthodox circles, leading an uncompromisingly conservative line against modernization.
 Among other issues, he was a fierce opponent of Zionism and Agudath Israel.